 A Wrinkle in Time: A Case Study of a Gifted Family

 A classic American novel, loved by bright people all over the world is a "Wrinkle in Time," by Madeleine L'Engle.
 It's a wonderful sci-fi/fantasy novel, about a gifted girl, and her gifted family.
-Like many of you, she and her family had various intensities (overexcitabilities) that were beautifully portrayed in the book.
+Like many of you, she and her family had various intensities (overexcitabilities), and neurodiverse quirks that were beautifully portrayed in the book.
 Maybe someone in your family can relate to Meg, the gifted, heroine of this story or one of the other characters.
 Additionally, if your family is anything like Meg's, everyone has overexcitabilities (intensities) that both compliment and provoke each other.

 Meg and her three younger brothers aren't just any children.
 They are the children of two brilliant scientist/inventors.
 Both parents have intellectual and imaginational intensities that drive them to create and work on their scientific inventions all of the time.
 The father has disappeared and the mother is left to care for Meg and her brothers, while continuing her own dedicated, scientific work.
 The children have been IQ tested by their parents multiple times, and determined to be "more than okay".

 Meg, the main character, is considered unattractive, is bullied at school and struggles academically due to her disinterest in subjects like geography and English, which she is failing.
 She is emotionally sensitive, stubborn and not afraid to stand up to anyone who challenges her.
 Under all of this, she is highly gifted in mathematics and science which is overlooked at school because of her perceived shortcomings.

 Like many gifted children, Meg feels different, and believes she is stupid because she doesn’t fit in socially or academically.
 Meg is also the victim of a family trauma, the disappearance of her father, which heightens her emotional vulnerability.